 Typical Program Types

-The most popular loan programs in the U.S. are 30-year and 15-year fixed rate mortgages.
-Fixed rate mortgages are now available for foreign borrowers.
-However, the most popular loan program for foreign borrowers is the 10-year adjustable rate mortgage (ARM).
+The most popular loan programs in the U.S. are the 30-year and 15-year fixed rate mortgages.
+The fixed rate mortgages are now available for foreign borrowers.
+However, the most popular loan program for foreign borrowers is the 10-year ARM.

 U.S. ARM loan programs are similar to the variable rate available in most countries.
 However, the U.S. mortgage is amortized over 30 years and does not have a prepayment penalty.